Over the river and through the woods, to Grandmother’s house, we go. Traveling this season?

 Do Your Research

-Check out Marcie in Mommyland’s Top 23 Kid Friendly Travel Destinations for 2023 here.
+Check out Marcie in Mommyland’s Top 25 Kid Friendly Travel Destinations for 2025 here.
 This may give you some ideas.
 However, if you already know where you are going, start collecting as much information as possible.
 What is there for kids?
 What are the most famous areas where you are going?
 Check Pinterest, YouTube, and more.
 Create a Pinterest board, save notes on your phone, or even print it out for a folder.

-Planes, trains, and automobiles…how can you get to where you are going?
+Planes, trains, and automobiles … how can you get to where you are going?
 You can explore what works for your trip and what works for your family.
-Sometimes a road trip is what you need…sometimes a plane is the only way to go…if your trip is big enough, you may need to utilize a lot of different modes of transportation.
+Sometimes, a road trip is what you need.
+Sometimes, a plane is the only way to go.
+If your trip is big enough, you may need to utilize a lot of different modes of transportation.
 Once you figure it out, you also want to start researching traveling with children.

 Get Prepared